 I woke up in the PACU.
 I was in pain.
 I had to pee and I was so thirsty.
 I wanted to see my husband.
 The nurse told me I had some bleeding, and that’s why they were monitoring me closely rather than sending me back to the floor.
 I was supposed to lay on my right side to put pressure on the bleed.
 I didn’t think much of it.
-They were still giving me m0rphine for pain, but somehow it felt a little worse.
-I begged the nurse for ice to chew or water with the swab.
+They were still giving me m0rphine for pain, but somehow the pain felt a little worse.
+I begged the nurse for crushed ice to chew or water with a swab.
 She kept reminding me that I was NPO because of the bleeding, in case they needed to put me under again.
 I didn’t care- I felt like I hadn’t had a sip of water in a week.
 Before long, Scott appeared with my parents.
 I didn’t even think twice about seeing my parents even though they weren’t there before the surgery.
 My husband snuck me more ice, and for that I was grateful.
 I was so happy to have my family.

 The nurse came and told me that they were waiting for a bed to open up in the ICU.
 I was worried – only super sick people go to the ICU.
 The only other time I was in the ICU was immediately after my transplant!
 The nurse told me it was just because of the unexpected bleeding, and it wouldn’t be for long.

-Apparently my doctor went in through my side (at my liver) and once done, his tool would insert some type of plug to close off the blood vessel and prevent bleeding, however, it wasn’t working properly and he was completely unable to close it off.
+Apparently my doctor went in through my side (at my liver) and once done, his tool was supposed to insert some type of plug to close off the blood vessel and prevent bleeding, however, it wasn’t working properly and he was completely unable to close it off.
 Therefore it bled until it clotted.
 I had a lot of blood free-floating around my abdomen.
 My liver was very irritated, and fluid started collecting as well, I would soon found out.

 The few-hour-long procedure ended up taking 6 hours.